mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 Click on any square in the calendar overview screen to open the appointment creation window, next, fill in event details like the title, description, date, start time, and end time.
 The date / time you clicked on is used as the initial start and end date / time for the appointment, depending on the current scope.

-Add guests using the Guests field.
+Add guests using the `Guests field`.
 Click on the `Guests` field to see all available guests.
 To search for users, simply enter their name or a part of it in the search field.
 As you begin typing, the available options will be automatically updated in real-time.

 ![Calendar create appointment search function](/images/guide/calendar-create-appointment-search.jpg "Calendar create appointment search function")